 |

-Repair the open circuit between the auxiliary cooling fan connector terminal 1 and ground.
+Repair open circuit between terminal 1 of auxiliary cooling fan connector and ground.

 |